CSerratore/cserratore.github.io/src/content/articles/data-is-the-currency-of-the-digital-economy/index.md

 >Set your data free.
 It it has value, that value will return to you in multiples.
 >—Cory Serratore

-If you like this kind of thing, consider following me on Twitter, where I provide bit-sized tidbits of my thoughts and experiences on topics I am passionate (or just curious) about, such as:
+If you like this kind of thing, consider following me on Twitter, where I provide bite-size thoughts and experiences on topics I am passionate (or just curious) about, such as:

 - the digital creator economy
 - building scalable software systems, teams, and organizations